Skip to content

 Can I have facial filler before deciding on surgical revision?

 Yes, and in some cases, filler can be a good temporary option.
 However, it is important to understand that fillers treat volume, not sagging.
 If the main issue is sagging skin and descended tissues, filler will not replace surgery.
-During the consultation, I evaluate each case and indicate the best approach.
+During the consultation, I evaluate each case and recommend the best approach.

 Schedule via WhatsApp